chvezfray/chvezfray/README.md

 $K = \frac{1}{\ln(b)}$
 -----------------------
-Okay, here's the formalized derivation process, written in English, for obtaining the logarithmic time scale and introducing He's scaling constant, starting from the assumption that the cosmological constant evolves as $\Lambda(t) = 1/t$:
+obtaining the logarithmic time scale and introducing He's scaling constant, starting from the assumption that the cosmological constant evolves as $\Lambda(t) = 1/t$:

 **1. Re-Assumption of Cosmological Constant Evolution**